 Why Do Cats Groom and Then Fight?

 The best way to explain the act of grooming and fighting is the old adage of too much of a good thing.
 Why do cats lick each other and then hit each other?
 Patience has been lost.
-The “good” has gotten old and tiresome.
+The good has gotten old and tiresome.

 Although cats that groom each other have a solid bond, some form of play fighting can develop.
-And, although rare, if the wrong buttons are pressed a bit of play fighting could advance to the next level.
+And, although rare, if the wrong buttons are pressed, a bit of play fighting could advance to the next level.

 Most who have studied this topic suggest that a lack of patience is the tipping point.
-Because cats are naturally curious animals and also like to walk to the beat of their own drum, the act of another cat messing with them for too long can lead to annoyance.
+Because cats are naturally curious animals, and also like to walk to the beat of their own drum, the act of another cat messing with them for too long can lead to annoyance.

 If it appears that your cat is telling your other cat, “I’m going to lick your neck clean before I bite it,” you are probably not too far off.

 If grooming is often followed by a quick turn of events, you may wish to physically examine the cat on the receiving end of the grooming.
-Something could be wrong that is drawing the attention of your other pet.
+Something could be wrong that is drawing the attention of your other cat.

 What’s the Difference between Play and Fighting?

 For the most part, no sounds of discomfort or anger are displayed.
 It is also common for said kicking and grabbing to halt suddenly, and both cats are entirely relaxed and resting together.

 Real fighting, on the other hand, is quite different.
 An altercation is far more aggressive, deliberate, fast-developing, and nearly impossible to break up.
 The cats will chase each other, tackle, and resume aggression.
 Screams and squeals are often the vocal byproducts.

 If your cats are grooming and then begin “fighting,” you can almost bet they are engaging in fun and aggressive play.
 If two of your cats are scuffling (at play or otherwise), never walk away while it is in progress.

-Common Reasons Why Cats Groom Each Other
+What Are the Most Common Reasons Why Cats Groom Each Other?

 The two cats view each other as family.
 Grooming, in and of itself, is an exercise in trust.
 Why do cats lick each other’s ears?
 This is due to confidence in the group dynamic.
-Plus, licks to the face are a cat’s favorite spot to show affection.
+Plus, licks to the face are a cat’s favorite area to show affection.